Delboy/DryDrops/README.md

 - #### Toasts
     - Toasts appear in the top right-hand corner of the display informing the user of any actions they have performed.
-    - The bottom right corner of the toast box will change color depending on whether the message is portraying a successful action, general info, warning, or an error.
+    - The bottom right corner of the toast box will change colour depending on whether the message is portraying a successful action, general info, warning, or an error.

     ![Toast](assets/images/toast.png)

 - #### Pop-ups
     - If there is no user signed in, the session is new, and 8 seconds elapse, a pop-up will appear one time.
-    - The pop-up message informs the user of the free delivery offer to new user's first order and has a link to the registration page.
+    - The pop-up message informs the user of the free delivery offer for any new user's first order and has a link to the registration page.

     ![Pop-up](assets/images/pop-up.png)